FlorisHendriks/eduVPN-provisioning/README.md

 Finally we create another command, which provisions eduVPN.
 Enter a name for this command e.g. eduvpnProvision
 ![image](https://user-images.githubusercontent.com/47246332/166238411-03d9d5fc-095a-4fd3-99cd-d065a7405f59.png)
 Where eduVPN-provisioning\windows\eduvpnProvision.ps1 can be found in the cloned repository.
+The arguments `-p` you must specify the VPN profile and `-s` you must specify the hostname of the VPN server.

 Go back to ProvisioningCommmands/PrimaryContext/Command.
 Make sure that the WireGuard installer is above the eduvpnProvision command:
 ![image](https://user-images.githubusercontent.com/47246332/162797244-3e62ac48-1258-4e19-b446-c743b287fdb0.png)